Sadullah Khan

-Sadullah Khan, originally from South Africa, was a student leader active in the anti-apartheid struggle.
+Sadullah Khan, originally from South Africa, born in Vryburg, was a student leader active in the anti-apartheid struggle.
 Sheikh Khan has been a public speaker since the age of 12, a public reciter of Quran since age 6, a chanter of melodious odes in praise of the Prophet since 8, and an experienced teacher at colleges and universities in South Africa and the United States; Khan completed studies in law at University of Durban, South Africa, Journalism (UK) and Islamic Studies at Al - Azhar University in Cairo, Egypt.